Develop person-centred strategies to support people in assessing their options and identifying next steps.

-This program presents techniques to engage patients, clients, and peers in their own care through the process of working in partnership with them to identify the best course of action.
-Training focuses on a conceptual understanding and structured approach to an Informed Decision Making conversation, which requires understanding of patient and family values, potential benefits and risks of options, and possible next steps.
+Informed decision making is a way to engage patients, clients, and peers in their own care by working in partnership with them to identify the best course of action.
+It involves supporting people to consider the potential benefits and risks associated with their options, while factoring in their values and preferences.
+Training focuses on a conceptual understanding and structured approach to informed decision-making conversations.

 BRAIN Decision Making Worksheet